mwahlers/aws-digital-twin-frontend/README.md

 In AWS IoT Core, create a thing group called `iot-twin-demo` and add the thing(s) that is/are publishing data to Device Shadow.

 *Done!
 You will now be able to see your thing(s) listed in the frontend and can start customizing the application to your needs!*

+## Pricing

+As you can see the main components used in that project are:
+* IoT Core
+* Cognito
+* S3
+If you run it for demo purposes only all costs should be covered by our [free tier](https://aws.amazon.com/free/?nc1=h_ls&all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all&all-free-tier.q=iot&all-free-tier.q_operator=AND)

+If you want to use that project as a baseline for your production the costs heavily depend on your usage (data size, number of devices, users) therefor we would suggtest to use the [AWS calculator] https://calculator.aws to run your on calucation.